 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan (EHCP).

-The purpose of an EHCP is to make special educational provision to meet special educational needs of the child or young person, to secure the best possible outcomes for them across education (SEND Code of Practice p.142).
+The purpose of an EHCP is to make special educational provision to meet special educational needs of the child or young person, to secure the best possible outcomes for them across education.
 It is a legal document that describes a child or young person’s special educational, health and social care needs.
 We currently have three children within school who have EHC Plans.

 For more detailed information regarding Education, Health and Care Plans, please see the Local Offer